 The Victorian Early Years Awards are an opportunity to recognise services and early childhood and professionals that are leading the way to achieving this important goal.

-2017 award nominations have now closed
+2017 award winners have been announced

 2017 Award categories

 Category 1: Improving Access and Participation in Early Learning Award

 This award is presented to an initiative, program or project that demonstrates outstanding achievement promoting ongoing access, participation and engagement in early learning, particularly for vulnerable and disadvantaged families.

 Category 2: Supporting Parents to Build Their Capacity and Confidence Award

 This award is presented to an initiative, program or project that demonstrates outstanding achievement in supporting parents and carers to feel confident and capable in their parenting role and actions, and to recognise their role as the first and most important teachers in supporting their child’s learning and development.